brettvanderwerff/Reddit-Guestbook/README.md

 Description
 ~~~~~~~~~~~

 A Flask web app where users can sign a guest book by entering their name and a message into a web form.
-This project was designed to serve as an exercise both in implementing a SQLite3 type database and placing a Python application in a Docker container for deployment on an Ubuntu server.
+This project was designed to serve as an exercise both in implementing a SQLite3 type database and placing a Python application in a Docker container.

 ~~~~~~~~~~~~
 Requirements: